 - Watch for fever (100.4 F), cough, shortness of breath or other symptoms of COVID-19

 - If possible, stay away from others, especially people who are at higher risk for getting very sick from COVID-19

-Yes, hand sanitizer will be available across all campus and center locations by the start of classes on August 19, 2020.
+Yes, hand sanitizer is available across all campus and center locations.